YIOPTOFF2001/Top-5-YouTube-channels-in-SA/README.md

 - engagement metrics

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+### Steps to follow
+- Identify the top 5 YouTube channels in South Africa.
+- Gather data on the channel name, number of videos uploaded, likes, number of followers and the engagement matrix.

 # User story

 As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in South Africa .